Smoke jumpers on way as Mount Potosi wildfire grows to 100 acres

-A wildfire burning on the Pahrump side of Potosi Mountain had spread to 100 acres late Thursday, Las Vegas police said.
+A wildfire burning on the Pahrump side of Mount Potosi had spread to 100 acres late Thursday, Las Vegas police said.

 Kisfalvi said Friday morning the fire near the Boy Scout camp was out.